peopledoc/vault-cli/README.md

 ## State

 The tool is currently in beta mode.
-It's missing docs, tests, CI, pip packaging, debian packaging, and such.
-Be warned
+It's missing docs, tests, CI, and such.
+Be warned.

 ## License